Carnegie Elective Classification for Sustainability

 Our Timeline

-Between January and August 2025, we will gather data, assess our programs, and compile a comprehensive report on our sustainability practices, research initiatives, and community engagement efforts.
-By August 2025, each institution will submit a detailed report to inform the final framework of the classification.
+Between January and September 2025, we gathered data, assessed our programs, and compiled a comprehensive report on our sustainability practices, research initiatives, and community engagement efforts.
+In September 2025, each institution submited a detailed report to inform the final framework of the classification.
 Following evaluation and feedback from each institution participating in the pilot, the Carnegie Elective Classification for Sustainability will officially launch in early 2026, offering higher education institutions the opportunity to apply for formal recognition.
 While participation in the pilot does not guarantee classification, it provides a strong foundation for the University of Arizona’s future submission and continuous sustainability improvements.

 Our Teams